HydrologicEngineeringCenter/hec-python-library/rtd_docs/jython-methods/_not_implemented.rst

 Not Implemented
 -------------
-This method is not implemented in version |release|.
+This method is not implemented in release |release|